 Optuma

-This Optuma review reveals it is developed for professional technical analysts in financial institutions but is also available to retail investors.
-Optuma specializes in exotic charts such as Gann & Relative Rotation Graphs.
+This Optuma review reveals a comprehensive market analysis platform developed for professional technical analysts in financial institutions but also available to retail investors.

 Product SKU: NA